sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

    * - Employee - Data Cleaning and Data Quality
      -	-	Performs data transformation such as Text Case change to Upper and Lower using StringFunctionMultiple node.

-     	-	Converts incoming data to desired value by executing Case When statement in Sql Node.
+     	-	Converts incoming data to desired value by executing Case When statement in SQL Node.

 	-	Performs various data validations.